Franz Anton Itrich

 Franz Anton Itrich (November 26, 1853 – June 11, 1933) was a chief carpenter's mate serving in the United States Navy during the Spanish–American War who received the Medal of Honor for bravery.

 Biography

 Itrich was born November 26, 1853, in Gross Katz, Germany in Polish family and enlisted the United States Navy in June 1884.
 He served as a chief carpenter's mate during the Spanish–American War aboard the gunboat USS Petrel.
 He was awarded the Medal of Honor for heroism on board USS Petrel during the Battle of Manila Bay on May 1, 1898.

 Itrich was promoted to the warrant officer rank of carpenter on September 29, 1898.
 He was promoted to chief carpenter on September 29, 1904.
 He retired from the Navy on August 14, 1909, after 25 years of service.

-He died June 11, 1933, and is buried in San Francisco National Cemetery San Francisco, California.
-His grave can be found in section OSA, grave 83–5.